micahwoods/micahwoods.github.io/_posts/2019-07-09-nitrogen-in-rain-or-nitrogen-from-the-soil.md

 What growth amount do I expect when the grass is supplied with 0.03 g of N?
 The grass on these greens will have about 40 g N/1000 g dry leaf matter.
 The 0.03 g of N from the rain will contribute to about 0.75 g dry leaf matter/m<sup>2</sup>.

 To convert that dry matter to clipping volume, I expect that 1 g/m<sup>2</sup> of dried putting green clippings (from bentgrass, *Poa annua*, or bermudagrass) will have a [#ClipVol](https://twitter.com/search?src=typd&q=%23clipvol) of 16.67 mL/m<sup>2</sup>.
-If we have 0.75 g of clipping produced from this N added in the rain, then I expect the increase in clipping volume will be 12.5 mL/m<sup>2</sup>.
+If we have 0.75 g of clippings produced from this N added in the rain, then I expect the increase in clipping volume will be 12.5 mL/m<sup>2</sup>.
 I'm going to express this as the average over five days---the five days immediately after the 20 mm rain---so we get an expected increase in growth from N in the rain of 2.5 mL/m<sup>2</sup>/day.

 ### b) the probable amount of N mineralized after a known amount of precipitation